 "It’s so easy to get lost in the hottest new wedding trends and lose the essence of a couple in the process.
 I love finding unique, catchy, and sometimes witty ways to incorporate personal details.
 Of course a custom monogram is nice, but try to go a step further!
 With this couple’s last name being Schuck, I jumped at the opportunity to create an oyster bar." - Rikki Ladenheim of Rikki Ladenheim Events

-For more wedding ideas and expert advice, find out how to plan the most amazing intimate wedding, discover more expert tips for your wedding color palette and theme, and learn how to plan like a pro with this virtual wedding-planning series from celebrity event planners!
+For more wedding ideas and expert advice, find out how to plan the most amazing intimate wedding, discover more expert tips for your wedding color palette and theme, find out if it's okay to wear black to a wedding, and learn how to plan like a pro with this virtual wedding-planning series from celebrity event planners!
 We also encourage you to follow @InsideWeddings on Instagram and Pinterest for daily wedding inspiration!

 Opening photo by Geoffrey Photography Studio; Planning & Design by Gina Myers of La Cosa Bella Events; From Real Wedding: A Luxury Fall Wedding with Hindu & Western Traditions